Is $K_{1}/K^{*}$ enhancement in heavy ion collisions a signature of chiral symmetry restoration?: Introduction

-The study in Ref.~\cite{Sung:2021myr} has, however, neglected two important effects, namely, 1) the constancy of effective pion, kaon and nucleon numbers during the hadronic evolution after including those from resonance decays, which is supported by the success of the statistical hadonization model that these effective numbers are fixed at $T_C$ when the chemical freeze out takes place, and 2) the temperature-dependent $K_1$ mass in the hadronic matter~\cite{Lee:2023ofg}.
-As shown in a study using a multi-phase transport (AMPT) model~\cite{Xu:2017akx}, to maintain the same effective pion, kaon and nucleon abundance during the hadron evolution, non-unity pion, kaon and nucleon fugacities are required.
-In the present study, we include this effect by keeping the effective pion, kaon and nucleon numbers at any time during the hadronic evolution to remain unchanged.
-For the temperature-dependent $K_1$ mass given in Ref.~\cite{Lee:2023ofg}, it depends on the temperature dependence of the quark condensate, which we take from Ref.~\cite{Weise:2012yv}.
-Including these two effects in the kinetic equations and using the same time evolution for the temperature and volume of the hadronic matter from the schematic hydrodynamic approach of Ref.~\cite{Sung:2021myr}, we study here how the yield ratio $K_1/K^*$ is affected by these two effects.
-We note that the entropy is assumed to be conserved in Ref.~\cite{Sung:2021myr}, which we follow in the present study as it has been shown that adding viscosity in the expanding hadronic matter does not affect much the time evolution of the volume and temperature of the hadronic matter~\cite{Song:2010fk}.
-By considering both the non-unity fugacity effect and the temperature-dependent mass of $K_1$, we aim to provide a more realistic discription of the variation of the ratio between $K_1$ and $K^{*}$ across different centralities.
-The result from present study confirms that the final $K_1/K^*$ ratio enhancement can serve as a good signature for the chiral symmetry restoration in the hot dense matter produced in relativistic heavy ion collisions.
+The study in Ref.~\cite{Sung:2021myr} has, however, neglected two important effects, namely, 1) the constancy of effective pion, kaon and nucleon numbers during the hadronic evolution after including those from resonance decays, which is supported by the success of the statistical hadonization model that these effective numbers are fixed at $T_C$ when the chemical freeze out takes place, and 2) the temperature-dependent $K_1$ mass in the hadronic matter ~\cite{Lee:2023ofg}.
+As shown in a study based on a multi-phase transport (AMPT) model~\cite{Xu:2017akx}, constant effective pion, kaon and nucleon numbers is accompanied by a constant entropy per particle during the hadronic evolution, indicating non-unity pion, kaon and nucleon fugacities if the hadronic matter is modeled by a thermally equilibrated fireball that cools as it expands.
+In the present study, we extend the study of Ref.~\cite{Sung:2021myr} to include this effect and also the temperature-dependent $K_1$ mass given in Ref.~\cite{Lee:2023ofg} by using the temperature-dependent quark condensate from Ref.~\cite{Weise:2012yv}.
+Including these two effects in the kinetic equations allow us to study more realistically the $K_1/K^*$ ratio in relativistic heavy ion collisions.
+Although results from present study show a smaller $K_1/K^*$ ratio than in Ref.~\cite{Sung:2021myr}, they do not change the conclusion that an enhanced $K_1/K^*$ ratio than that predicted by the statistical hadronization model can serve as a good signature for the chiral symmetry restoration in the hot dense matter produced in relativistic heavy ion collisions.